You need a career management plan at every stage of your career

-Generally, there are 4 ways you can move in your career.
+Generally, there are four ways you can move in your career:

-Up - gradually assuming greater responsibility in your particular area of expertise.
+- Up: This is where you gradually assume greater responsibility in your particular area of expertise.
 This usually involves eventually moving up the management chain.

-Down - either relinquishing some level of management responsibility and returning to work in your particular area of expertise, or assuming a lower level role in a completely new area.
+- Down: This is not necessarily a bad thing!
+It can mean either relinquishing some level of management responsibility and returning to work in your particular area of expertise, or assuming a lower-level role in a completely new area.

-Laterally - using your current knowledge, skills and experience in a new area.
-People sometimes do this to broaden their knowledge, skills and experience as a way to prepare them for a leadership/executive role, or sometimes simply to introduce variety to their career or explore other related career avenues.
+- Laterally: This move is all about change since you’ll be using your current knowledge, skills and experience in a new area.
+People sometimes do this to broaden their knowledge, skills and experience as a way to prepare them for a leadership and/or executive role, or sometimes simply to introduce variety to their career or explore other related career avenues.

-Circuitously - a combination of upward, downward and lateral moves.
+- Circuitously: Sometimes career movements aren’t always straightforward.
+In this case, it’s a combination of upward, downward and lateral moves.

-However you want to move, careful planning and preparation can help prepare for and achieve your career goals.
+However you want to move, careful planning and preparation can help you prepare for, and achieve, your career goals.

-While traditionally many thought it was their manager's or their organization's responsibility to manage their careers, in today's workplace, every employee needs to take charge of their own career development/progression - though hopefully with support from their employer.
+Traditionally, many thought it was their manager's or their organization's responsibility to manage their careers.
+But in today's workplace, every employee needs to take charge of their own career development and/or progression, ideally with support from their employer.